markhakansson/rauk/README.md

 > "A rauk is a column-like landform in Sweden and Norway, often equivalent to a stack."

 **Rauk** is a program that automatically generates test vectors for your [RTIC](https://rtic.rs) application and uses them to run a measurement-based WCET analysis on actual hardware.

+__Please note that Rauk is still very early in development and should not be used for serious or production-ready applications!__

 ## Table of contents
 1. [Features](#features)